Written by Si Clarke

 The Left Hand of Dog

-Keep scrolling for a sample of Devon's Island
+Keep scrolling for a sample of A Bit of Murder Between Friends

 Chapter 1: Bunnyboos